albertomontesanto/albertomontesanto.github.io/content/courses/psc2339/_index.md

 ---
 date: "2021-01-08"
 lastmod: "2021-01-09"
-title: "PSC 2339: Comparative Political Economy"
+title: "TECHNIQUES IN FORENSIC GENETICS"
 linktitle: Overview
-summary: A survey course in comparative political economy.
-Explores important topics in the field through current events and by looking at the United States in comparative perspective.
+summary: A survey course in forensic genetics.
+Explores important topics in the field through current use of DNA polymorphisms for forensic analysis.
 toc: false
 draft: false
 menu: